kfgodel/diamond/wiki/type-info_api_guide.md

 # Diamond API for type members
-This doc shows common use cases as examples of the API to get information about a type characteristics
+This doc shows examples of API usage showcasing some common use cases to get information about a type characteristics

 #### How to know the package where a type is declared: `TypeInstance#declaredPackage()`
 Equivalent to `java.lang.Class#getPackage()`